IT2GO-Gloria/P1-ReimburseApp/README.md

-# Project One - Reimbursement App (Jamal Khan and Gloria Johnston)
+# Project One - Reimbursement App
+### Coded By: Jamal Khan and Gloria Johnston

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.